2015 grant partner...

 Participate on a Grant Review Team

-There are two grant application cycles each year.
+There is one grant application cycle each year.
 Volunteers are needed to help review the grant applicants and determine how the foundation distributes over $100,000 in grants annually.
-Grant review teams take place in April and September of every year.
+Grant review teams take place in mid-June to early September.
 Learn more about our grant program or fill out an interest form to get involved.

 Attend an Event